The worlds #1 dwarf shrimp resource since 2005!

 Berried Adult Female.
 Noticed the green eggs.
 Egg color does not affect the color of the hatch.

 A good filtration system and frequent water changes help aid in keeping water parameters stable.
-Due to the small size of Red Red Cherry Shrimp a sponge filter, or power filter with a sponge pre-filter is recommended.
-Water changes of 20% a month is all that is necessary to keep Red Red Cherry Shrimp healthy as long as you do not over feed the tank.
+Due to the small size of Red Cherry Shrimp, a sponge filter, or power filter with a sponge pre-filter is recommended.
+Most shrimp keepers use sponge filters for this very reason.

 Aquatic plants use Nitrate as a source of nitrogen and help reduce this element in the water column.
 While aquatic plants are good for helping eliminate Nitrate, other fertilizers used to maintain plants can kill Cherry Red Shrimp.
 Copper is found in many aquatic plant fertilizers contain trace amounts of copper, so it not recommended to dose fertilizers in tanks that contain Cherry Red Shrimp.

 A peaceful community aquarium containing only small fish makes a good home for Red Cherry Shrimp, but almost any fish that can fit a Cherry Red Shrimp in its mouth will make a quick and tasty meal out of them.
-Recommended tank mates include tetras, guppies, and smaller barbs.
-If breeding Cherry Red Shrimp, a shrimp only tank is recommended.

 Red Cherry Shrimp should never be put in a tank with other Neocaridina species to avoid cross breeding.
 They can be kept with Caridina species such as Amano Shrimp, Bee Shrimp and Crystal Red Shrimp.
-While Crystal Red and Bee Shrimp require lower pHs and temperatures than are common in the aquarium to breed, they will live just fine is most water parameters that Red Red Cherry Shrimp will live and breed in.
+While Crystal Red and Bee Shrimp require lower pHs and temperatures than are common in the aquarium to breed, they will live just fine in most water parameters that Red Cherry Shrimp will live and breed in.